What is Chicken Meal in Dog Food? – Ingredients to Watch for When Shopping for Dog Food

 How Can We Help?

-If you are concerned about the overall quality and nutritional content of your dog’s food, or you want to know if there are certain ingredients you should look to avoid when you are out shopping for your pup’s food, we can help!
+If you’re concerned about the overall quality and nutritional content of your dog’s food, or if you want to know about specific ingredients to avoid when shopping for your pup’s food, we’re here to assist you!

-From there, we will also explain whether or not you should consider buying dog foods that contain chicken meal or chicken by-product meal and other types of meat meal.
+Furthermore, we’ll address whether you should consider purchasing dog foods containing chicken meal, chicken by-product meal, or other types of meat meal.

 So, What is Chicken Meal?

-In simple terms, chicken meal is a type of highly rendered real chicken meat that is dried and ground.
-It’s essentially dried and concentrated real protein and healthy for your dog.
-The controversy lies with chicken by-product meal, which often comes from less desirable parts of the animal.
+In simple terms, chicken meal is a highly rendered form of real chicken meat that’s dried and ground.
+It’s essentially concentrated protein, making it a healthy choice for your dog.
+However, the controversy surrounds chicken by-product meal, which often includes less desirable parts of the chicken.

-While chicken meal contains chicken flesh and skin, which people recognize as healthy ingredients for most dogs, chicken by-product meal contains chicken bones, necks, feet, intestines, and other parts of the animal that most people view as undesirable.
+While chicken meal typically contains chicken flesh and skin—ingredients recognized as healthy for most dogs—chicken by-product meal can include chicken bones, necks, feet, intestines, and other parts that many people consider undesirable.

-The truth is, powdered chicken by-product meal uses parts of the chicken that we humans find unappealing.
-In some cases, after the chicken has been processed and the parts of the animal that are safe and desirable for human consumption have been removed, the remainder is ground up and dried to be used as an inexpensive protein source for dog food and other types of animal feed.
+The reality is that powdered chicken by-product meal uses parts of the chicken that humans typically don’t consume.
+In some cases, after the chicken has been processed and the parts suitable for human consumption have been removed, the remaining parts are ground up and dried to serve as an inexpensive protein source for dog food and other animal feeds.

 How is Chicken Meal Actually Made?

-While the exact way the chicken meal is made will differ from one manufacturer to the next, the basic process is fairly straightforward.
+While the exact method of producing chicken meal may vary among manufacturers, the basic process is fairly straightforward.

 Essentially, the chicken is cooked and dehydrated using an industrial oven.
-To dry the chicken, manufacturers heat the ovens to extremely high temperatures and left on for long periods.
+To dry the chicken, manufacturers heat the ovens to extremely high temperatures and leave them on for long periods.
 This process separates the fat from the meat and removes any excess water.

 The purpose of this process is to create a concentrated powder that is high in animal protein.
 Once the cooking and drying process is complete, the result is a powder that is unrecognizable from the original chicken parts.
-It almost has the appearance of corn meal, which is where the meal part of the name “chicken meal” actually comes from.
+It almost resembles cornmeal, which is where the “meal” part of the name “chicken meal” actually comes from.

 raw chicken meal for dog food isolated on white background

 While the lengthy, high-temperature cooking and drying process helps eliminate any bacteria, viruses, and parasites that may have been present in the chicken parts, some believe it also impacts the nutritional profile of the original chicken parts.
-While the resulting chicken meal still contains high amounts of protein, many people believe it no longer has the other important nutrients a dog would absorb if it ate the unrendered chicken parts.
+While the resulting chicken meal still contains high amounts of protein, many people believe it no longer retains the other important nutrients a dog would obtain if it consumed the unrendered chicken parts.

-Since chicken by-product meal lacks the nutrients to be a practical food source for dogs on its own, many dog food manufacturers add nutrients, coloring, and even artificial flavors to the chicken meal after the rendering process is complete.
-This process also helps contribute to the controversy that surrounds chicken meal as a dog food ingredient.
+Since chicken by-product meal lacks the necessary nutrients to be a practical food source for dogs on its own, many dog food manufacturers add nutrients, coloring, and even artificial flavors to the chicken meal after the rendering process is complete.
+This process also contributes to the controversy surrounding chicken meal as a dog food ingredient.

 Why Do Dog Food Manufacturers Use Chicken Meal?

-Since the animal proteins used in dog food have to be dried anyways, many dog food manufacturers figure they might as well use inexpensive protein sources.
-These brands usually use chicken by-product meal.
-By drying up and grinding up the less desirable parts of the chicken, dog food companies can keep their manufacturing costs down while still adding a significant amount of bioavailable protein to their dog foods.
+Since animal proteins used in dog food must be dried anyway, many manufacturers opt for inexpensive protein sources like chicken by-product meal.
+By drying and grinding the less desirable chicken parts, manufacturers can keep costs low while adding significant protein to their dog foods.

 Is Chicken Meal Good or Bad for Dogs?